meyskens/vagrant-coreos-baremetal/README.md

 * Virtualbox 5+ (only Virtualbox is supported for now)
 * VirtualBox Extension Pack (for PXE support)
 * A copy of this repo
+* Enough memory to run the VMs (1GB for the provisioner, 2GB per controller)

 Install the PXE boot Vagrant box:
 ```